LivTel/ltpy/README.md

-# ltrtml - Python module for sending observations to the Liverpool Telescope
+# ltpy - Python module for sending observations to the Liverpool Telescope and retreiving data back

 ## About
 This module allows a pythonic way to;